 On the other hand, we have caffeine tolerance, and this happens when your body slowly generates a natural resistance to the effects of caffeine, as opposed to the first time you had it.

 Caffeine tolerance can develop in as early as one day, or take up to four.
-You can also reset your caffeine tolerance level by detoxing your body completely from it; this can take anywhere between 2-8 weeks.
+You can also reset your caffeine tolerance level by detoxing your body completely from it — tapering off your consumption for several weeks (1).

 However, our bodies have simple detoxing protocols for all foreign substances, and they do it now and then, so you don’t have to worry about this.

 Simply put, regular coffee drinkers have a higher tolerance for caffeine.
-So do people with a higher metabolism rate, and women in general when compared to men (unless they are taking contraceptive pills, in which case their tolerance level is up to 33% slower than females who are not on the pill).
+So do people with a higher metabolism rate, and women in general when compared to men, unless they are taking contraceptive pills, in which case their tolerance level is up to 33% slower than females who are not on the pill (2).